StartOS Documentation

 -

 Create a DNS record that points your domain to your gateway’s public IP address.
-If you use subdomains, consider creating a wildcard record (e.g.,
+If you use subdomains, consider using a wildcard (

-*.domain.com) so that future subdomains work without additional records.Tip
+*) for that host so that all future subdomains work without needed additional records.Tip

-It might take a few minutes for DNS changes to propagate.
+It can take up to a few hours for DNS changes to propagate.
 You can check propagation using https://dnschecker.org.

-To expose a public domain or public IP address to the Internet, the appropriate port must be forwarded in the corresponding gateway.
-StartOS tests port forwarding automatically when you add or enable a public address, and will guide you through the setup if the test fails.
+To expose a public domain to the Internet, the appropriate port must be forwarded in the corresponding gateway.
+StartOS tests port forwarding automatically when you add or enable a public domain, and will guide you through the setup if the test fails.

 Tip